pixxstudios/pixxstudios/README.md

 - 🔭 I’m currently working on Javscript, ReactJS, NodeJS
-- 🌱 I’m currently learning Go, Docker
+- 🌱 I’m currently learning Go, Typescript
 - 👯 I’m looking to collaborate on GraphQL
 <!--
 - 🤔 I’m looking for help with ...